Marketing the local extension program

 - Involve council members in a fundraising campaign for a new building or the local extension program.
 At least half of fundraising is public relations.

 - Speak to local service clubs and organizations about MU Extension’s role in the community and benefits to citizens.
-The "Knowledge in Action" videotape can aid your presentation.

 - Participate in a local parade with an MU Extension float.